algosup/2023-2024-project-4-sportshield-team-2/Documents/UserManual/userManual.md

 By fortifying data against unauthorized alterations, such as when a thief would want to corrupt your SportShield device, SportShield guarantees the integrity of critical information.

 <div style="page-break-after: always;"></div>

 ©2015-2024 Coris Innovation.
 All rights reserved.
-Coris Innovation and the Coris Innovation logo are trademarks or registered trademarks of Coris Innovation
+Coris Innovation and the Coris Innovation logo are trademarks or registered trademarks of Coris Innovation.